image-source-control/image-source-control/readme.txt

 1. Edit image source settings in the Image block
 1. Bulk-editing image sources in the Media Library
 1. Unused Images – Media Cleaner feature to safely remove unused images
-1. General settings to choose, where image sources are displayed
 1. Customizing the display of image captions as an overlay
+1. Customizing the list of image sources displayed under posts
 1. Customizing the global list of image sources
 1. Manage image usage licenses